Professional Selection: 21 Must-See Ski Movies Part 1

 No.8 Nomadic, Quebec

-This is a season edit of Canadian ski bum Jeremy Goldie.
+This is a season edit of Canadian ski bum Jeremy Goldy.

-Jeremy's skiing captures famous street spots in Quebec, Canada.
+It showcases Jeremy's skiing at famous street spots in Quebec, Canada.

-passionate video shatters the stereotype that "you have to be a rider to film the street..."
+This is a passionate work that breaks the stereotype that "you need to be a rider to ski street... and you need someone to film you..."

 No.9 Siver Voll street 20/21

-He can switch rails and spin with ease.
-It's no exaggeration to say that he's the best rider on rails in the world.
-That rider is Siver Foll from Norway.
+He can freely switch between rails and perform spins.
+It's no exaggeration to say that he's one of the best rail riders in the world.
+That's Siber Foll from Norway.

-Be sure to check out his park videos and Instagram.
+Be sure to check out his park videos and Instagram as well.

-You're guaranteed to be hooked on his incredible tricks.
+You're guaranteed to be hooked by the unbelievable number of tricks.

 ICE-CONIC Siver part https://youtu.be/9_mK3GsQiy0